Inspect Scout

 Transcripts

-In the example(s) above we scanned all of the samples within an Inspect log direcotry.
-Often though you’ll want to scan only a subset of logs in that directory.
-For example, here we scan all of Cybench logs in the ./logs directory:
+In the example(s) above we scanned all available transcripts.
+Often though you’ll want to scan only a subset of transcripts.
+For example, here we filter down to only Cybench logs:

 from inspect_scout (